 What challenges and attributes does the bass trombone bring to small group jazz?

-Sometimes it’s hard for people who are not trombone players to understand and utilize the differences between 58390945bass and tenor trombone.
+Sometimes it’s hard for people who are not trombone players to understand and utilize the differences between bass and tenor trombone.
 Depending on the player, usually a bass trombone player can’t be expected to pull off all of the “traditional” tenor sax and trombone leads in the bop jazz combo setting.
 Yet, if you do it right, it can be a fine instrument in a small ensemble.
 On the other extreme end of the spectrum, I used to play with a horn funk band sometimes and be asked to replace the bari sax functions in a Tower of Power-like horn section.
 That was challenging and fun.
 There was a lot of funky huffing and puffing!

 6th Position-Doug Yeo